elimango/cinamango/README.md

-# Cina(ma)ngo - For your project, for your cinema.
+# seremango - for your project, for your cinema.
 root compiled project of a series for npr workflow-focused custom C4D plugins and assets.

 ## Including (roadmap; not limited to)